brtbrr/cozy-bio-nlp/README.md

 **Natural Language Processing for Bioinformatics**, taught in 2025 by *Oleg Zagorulko (ITMO University)*.

 This repository contains lectures and practices.
-Currently only **Week 1** is available — new weeks will be added as the course progresses.
+Currently only **Weeks 1-2** are available — new weeks will be added as the course progresses.

 ---